 The eminent speakers, each conferring on the series the measure of prestige befitting its Patron, His Royal Highness Sultan Azlan Shah, have delivered authoritative, stimulating and thought-provoking lectures on a wide range of topics.
 The Sultan Azlan Shah Law Lectures has been described as “one of the most prestigious lecture series of the common law world.”

-The First to Seventeenth Lectures were published in a volume entitled “The Sultan Azlan Shah Law Lectures: Judges on the Common Law” (Edited by Dato’ Seri Dr Visu Sinnadurai, Professional Law Books, 2004), and the Eighteenth to Twenty-Fourth Lectures were published in a second volume entitled “The Sultan Azlan Shah Law Lectures II: Rule of Law, Written Constitutions & The Common Law Tradition” (Edited by Dato’ Seri Dr Visu Sinnadurai, RNS Publications, 2011).
+The First to Seventeenth Lectures were published in a volume entitled “The Sultan Azlan Shah Law Lectures: Judges on the Common Law” (Edited by Dato’ Seri Dr Visu Sinnadurai, Professional Law Books, 2004), the Eighteenth to Twenty-Fourth Lectures were published in a second volume entitled “The Sultan Azlan Shah Law Lectures II: Rule of Law, Written Constitutions & The Common Law Tradition” (Edited by Dato’ Seri Dr Visu Sinnadurai, RNS Publications, 2011), whilst the Twenty-Fifth to Twenty-Eighth Lectures were published in a volume entitled "His Royal Highness Sultan Azlan Shah: A Tribute" (Edited by Tan Sri Dr Visu Sinnadurai, RNS Publications, 2014).
 The full text of the individual Sultan Azlan Shah Law Lectures have been made available with the kind permission of the publishers, and may be accessed in the links provided below.
 The full videos for the Twenty-Fifth, Twenty-Seventh and Twenty-Eighth Sultan Azlan Shah Law Lectures have been made available with the kind permission of the Sultan Azlan Shah Foundation.

 “Colour of Office”: Restitutionary Redress against Public Authority